 Pause for 30 seconds.
-Then share this prayer:
+Then share the reflection below.

 A Litany for Those Not Ready for Healing

 Let us not rush to the language of healing, before understanding the fullness of the injury and the depth of the wound.

 Let us not rush to offer a bandage, when gaping wounds requires surgery and complete reconstruction.